Burn Boot Camp Franchise Financial FAQ

 How long does it take to open a Burn Boot Camp franchise?

-• Site selection and lease negotiations
+• Site selection and lease negotiation

 • Facility design and construction